am-nimrah/am-nimrah/README.md

 - 👋 Hi, I’m @am-nimrah an ML Engineer since 2k22.
-- 👀 Other than ML I’m efficient in various programming languags curious yo knoe? okay 😂 R,C,C#,Java,dart and Python .
+- 👀 Other than ML I’m efficient in various programming languags curious yo know? okay 😂 R,C,C#,Java,dart and Python .
 - 🎓 Being a Software Engineer 🫣I am also Interested in Requirement Engineering Quality engineering and Software Project Management.
 - 🌱 I’m currently into Data Engineering to evolve.
 - 📫 How to reach me nimrahwaqar1@gmail.com